nodejs/node/doc/api/process.md

 `process.stdout` and `process.stderr`.

 In most situations, it is not actually necessary to call `process.exit()` explicitly.
-The Node.js process will exit on it's own *if there is no additional work pending* in the event loop.
+The Node.js process will exit on its own *if there is no additional work pending* in the event loop.
 The `process.exitCode` property can be set to tell the process which exit code to use when the process exits gracefully.